 Increased light exposure in the last two days, on the day of the experiment or at the hour around which the participant participated in the study all lead to more risk-aversion.
-Interestingly, the effect of luminance on risk taking was stronger for older participants which is in line with the evidence that older people are more vulnerable to weather and climate changes (Gamble et al. 2013).
-Only at a first sight are our findings contrary to an earlier study on the relationship between cloud coverage and risk-taking (Bassi et al. 2013) which found that on cloudy days people take less risks.
+Interestingly, the effect of luminance on risk taking was stronger for older participants which is in line with the evidence that older people are more vulnerable to weather and climate changes [59].
+Only at a first sight are our findings contrary to an earlier study on the relationship between cloud coverage and risk-taking [15] which found that on cloudy days people take less risks.
 This is likely caused by the fact that there is not a monotone relationship between cloud coverage and luminance (see footnote 2).
 Nevertheless, to examine this issue we reran our analysis with cloud coverage as the explanatory variable to compare our data with this study.
-It is reassuring that we obtain qualitatively the same findings as Bassi et al. (2013) (see Table A1 and A2 in the appendix).
-On days with more cloud coverage people are more risk averse but only when current cloud coverage is very different from cloud coverage in the previous six days (Table A2).
-In Table A2, that finds the significant effect of cloud coverage on behavior, we followed Bassi et al. (2013) and included only data from days when the relative cloud coverage score (equal to current cloud coverage - average cloud coverage in the last 6 days) was in the top and bottom 10%.
-The absolute level of cloud coverage in our data does not explain variation in risk attitudes at all (Table A1).
-This finding is similar to an earlier finding by (Saunders 1993) that stock market returns differ only for the most and least cloudy days and there is no effect at non-extreme levels of cloud coverage.
+It is reassuring that we obtain qualitatively the same findings as [15] (see S1 and S2 Tables in the supporting information).
+On days with more cloud coverage people are more risk averse but only when current cloud coverage is very different from cloud coverage in the previous six days (S2 Table).
+In S2 Table, that finds the significant effect of cloud coverage on behavior, we followed [15] and included only data from days when the relative cloud coverage score (equal to current cloud coverage-average cloud coverage in the last 6 days) was in the top and bottom 10%.
+The absolute level of cloud coverage in our data does not explain variation in risk attitudes at all (S1 Table).
+This finding is similar to an earlier finding by [9] that stock market returns differ only for the most and least cloudy days and there is no effect at non-extreme levels of cloud coverage.
 Of course this implies that more research is needed to understand the mechanism through which different weather parameters affect decision-making.

 We confirmed our hypothesis that relatively higher exposure to light leads to more optimistic beliefs and therefore more ambiguity tolerance.
 However, the absolute level of luminance did not affect ambiguity preferences, but instead relative changes in luminance did.
 The higher was current daily luminance level or/and the lower was luminance over the past two days, the more ambiguity tolerant people were.
-This is consistent with previous findings in the financial markets that analysts have more pessimistic beliefs about earnings in the fall (Lo & Wu 2008) as well as with a study by Johnson & Tversky (1983) that negative (positive) mood increases (decreases) subjective probability of different death causes.
+This is consistent with previous findings in the financial markets that analysts have more pessimistic beliefs about earnings in the fall [60] as well as with a study by [28] that negative (positive) mood increases (decreases) subjective probability of different death causes.